 This is where I'm stuck.

-I just need to be honest and say I'm having a really crappy day and it's not.
+I just need to be honest and say I'm having a really crappy day.

-And as much as my husband, Tarazi, doesn't get it, and my daughter didn't get it, So I agree.
+And my daughter doesn't get it, so I agree.

 Just don't overthink it.

-Just be yourself and then just share the troops.
+Just be yourself and then just share the truth.

-Like if you don't want to run makeup, don't work.
+Like if you don't want to wear makeup, you don't wear make up.

 You know, if you don't want to do videos, you don't videos.